zhreshold/zupply/README.md

 - Cross-platform functions to handle [filesystems](https://github.com/ZhreShold/zupply/wiki/Filesystem). (create directory, check file existence, iterate through folder etc...)
 - Various [formatting](https://github.com/ZhreShold/zupply/wiki/Format) functions to (trim/split/replace/...) strings
 - Thread safe data structures for specific purposes
+- [ProgBar](https://github.com/ZhreShold/zupply/wiki/Progress-Bar) class that is designed for displaying progress bar inside consoles
+- [Image and ImageHdr](https://github.com/ZhreShold/zupply/wiki/Handle-image) class to do basic operations with image, for example, read(JPG, PNG, BMP, TGA, PSD, GIF, HDR, PIC)/write(JPG, PNG, TGA, BMP), crop, resize, pixel-wise access.
 - A lot more

 #### What's under construction
-- Image IO functions: to read/write JPEG/PNG/BMP/TGA and GIF probably
 - Serializer/Deserializer: for dump/read objects to/from string directly, binary should also be supported
-- Progress bar class that is easy to use

 ## Usage
 ##### zupply is designed to be as easy to integrate as possible, thus you can: